-Initial MCA Compacts.23 The Corporation did not set hard deadlines for Compact submissions in order to allow countries adequate time to conduct a national dialogue over the contents of the program proposal.24 By December 1, 2004, the MCC had received proposals and "concept papers" from 15 of the 16 FY2004 eligible countries, and began the next phase - negotiating formal Compacts - with several countries.
-The MCC signed its first Compact, with Madagascar, on April 18, 2005, an event that has been followed by four other signings with Honduras (June 13), Cape Verde (July 4), Nicaragua (July 14), and Georgia (September 12).
-The pace of Compact approval accelerated in early 2006 as three more agreements were signed: Benin (February 22), Vanuatu (March 2), and Armenia (March 27).
-The next Compact is expected to be signed with Ghana, perhaps in late July.
+MCA Compacts.24 The Corporation did not set hard deadlines for Compact submissions in order to allow countries adequate time to conduct a national dialogue over the contents of the program proposal.25 By December 1, 2004, the MCC had received proposals and "concept papers" from 15 of the 16 FY2004 eligible countries, and began the next phase - negotiating formal Compacts - with several countries.
+The MCC signed its first Compact, with Madagascar, on April 18, 2005, an event that was followed by four other signings in 2005 - with Honduras (June 13), Cape Verde (July 4), Nicaragua (July 14), and Georgia (September 12).
+In 2006, three more agreements were signed: Benin (February 22), Vanuatu (March 2), and